Pickle the Sourpuss Reindeer

 Below the North Pole and round Santa’s sleigh.

-She ran further and faster, tears in her eyes.
+Pickle started to run further and faster, tears in her eyes.

 “Look after her,” Santa said to Hoot with alarm.